 I’ve mentioned at several points that, at least until I began medication, I basically saw myself as a flux of experience linked together by spatiotemporal continuity, and not as a person among people.
 My first-person narrative fluctuated wildly between grandiosity and self-abasement, and I was unable to share with others my intuitions about myself and about my relationship with the world and the people around me.
 Insofar as I was operating on any first-person narrative, it was primarily private.
 Of course I recognised that people were a distinct class of entities among the various things that made up the seeming flux of happening that presented itself as the object of my experience, and I could see that they resembled me.
 But I felt fundamentally isolated from them, as if they resembled me but were not of the same kind as I was.

 Until recently, I saw the discourse of others as expressing some kind of undifferentiated sociolectal perspective that was opposed to and generally hostile to mine.
 The secret lies, it would seem, in trying my best to listen to the discourse of each individual as the expression of a unique, idiolectal point of view.
+I could go further and say that it lies simply in listening.
 Whether or not such a point of view is comprehensible to my first-person perspective, it can be compatible with that perspective.
 Our similarities provide the ground on which communication can be founded; our differences allow us to negotiate a common understanding and the construction of a world we can both inhabit.

 “What” a person might be is a philosophical question, and can be answered as “a collection or sequence of first-person experiences ordered in such a way as to give a reasonably coherent and consistent first-person narrative”.
 “Who” a person is is given by a series of psychosocial characteristics ranging from the most general demographical qualities through professional and educational elements to character traits, personal preferences, beliefs, attitudes and the like.
 For some, these characteristics entirely determine who they are; for others they are a range of possibilities; to yet others they are facets that will come to the fore in this or that circumstance.
 But whatever else they are, they provide the ground on which the various events and phases of the individual’s life play out.